People With Higher Testosterone More Inclined To Abuse Power And Exploit Others, Study Suggests

 Researchers concluded the following.

 “Taken together, these results suggest that people with high (but not low) testosterone may be inclined to misuse their power because having power over others makes them feel entitled to special treatment.
 This work identifies testosterone as a characteristic that contributes to the development of the socially toxic component of narcissism (Exploitative/Entitlement).
-It points to the possibility that structural positions of power and individual differences in narcissism may be mutually reinforcing, suggesting a vicious cycle with personal, relational, and societal implications. “
+It points to the possibility that structural positions of power and individual differences in narcissism may be mutually reinforcing, suggesting a vicious cycle with personal, relational, and societal implications.”

 Clearly, narcissistic leaders are difficult to deal with, so researchers have suggested a few practical solutions.
 Instead of focusing the leader on in-company competition, companies should focus them on competition with other firms.

 Narcissists want to be adored, so their buttons can be pushed by questions relating to what others think of them.
-Lastly, “if leaders don’t have followers they don’t have power,” researchers said, suggesting everyone can take on a narcissist with the support of others.
+Lastly, “if leaders don’t have followers, they don’t have power,” researchers said, suggesting everyone can take on a narcissist with the support of others.